irfanm46/cybersecurity-daily-log/README.md

-# Cybersecurity Daily Log & SOC Foundations
+# Cybersecurity Daily Log & SOC Foundations:

 This repository documents my hands-on learning and conceptual understanding of cybersecurity, with a strong focus on **Security Operations Center (SOC)** practices, incident analysis, and defensive security thinking.